karinhogenbirk/famousProgrammers/Readme.md

 ## Changes for deployment

 - Localhost in the url is not allowed!
-- Solution: Express hosts html files and images
+- Solution: Express hosts html files and images (express.static)

+## Final feature

+- When request programmers from GET /programmers, order (sort) them by votes
+- On the results page - fetch the programmers from GET /programmers, display (5?) them on the page